TheLastCylon/ecosystem/documentation/statistics_keeper.md

 ```

 You'll notice for that period:
-- the only call I made was too `eco.statistics.get`, and
+- the only call I made was too `eco.statistics.get`.
-- the error queue for the `dice_roller.roll_times` endpoint, still has `32` entries in it.

 In this case, `timestamp` is the unix-timestamp at which this set of statistics
 were gathered, and `uptime` is how long the application has been running, at the